 In 1979, Apple released an officially branded graphics tablet, which came to life on the Apple II thanks to Rundgren’s Utopia Graphics Tablet System software, which he ended up working on due to his affiliation with the New York Institute of Technology, a hotbed for computer graphics technology at the time.

 “Essentially, this was the first example of a paint-box program that used cutting-edge programmers tools to build a tool intended for artists, not necessarily programmers,” Rundgren told The Guardian in 2004 of his software.
 “It was meant to be a companion program to graphics tablet hardware that Apple was going to put out as an accessory to the computer.”

-Unlike some of its later creations, Apple didn’t actually create the tablet itself—it worked with a firm called called Summagraphics, which Apple released an officially licensed graphics tablet in 1979.
-At the time, Summagraphics had built a mini-empire from the Intelligent Digitizer and the Bitpad, both early drawing devices that was white-labeled and sold by other manufacturers—and likewise, the Apple Graphics Tablet was a rebranded Bitpad.
+Unlike some of its later creations, Apple didn’t actually create the tablet itself—it worked with a firm called called Summagraphics, which created an officially licensed graphics tablet for Apple that was released in 1979.
+At the time, Summagraphics had built a mini-empire from the Intelligent Digitizer and the Bitpad, both early drawing devices that were white-labeled and sold by other manufacturers—and likewise, the Apple Graphics Tablet was a rebranded Bitpad.

 The Apple Graphics Tablet was truly novel for its time—especially before the Macintosh made computer mice common.
 But it had a knack for disrupting radio waves—which was a problem because many Apple IIs were connected to television sets during this era.
 It was a big enough problem that the language in a 1981 manual for the Bitpad one noted the interference the device would cause.
 The FCC forced Apple to yank the device from release, killing its momentum.